Sectional curvature and Weitzenb\"ock formulae: Bochner technique in dimension four

 \section{Bochner technique in dimension four}

-In this section, we combine the Bochner technique and \emph{Thorpe's trick} to prove Theorems~\ref{mainthm:dim4} and \ref{mainthm:dim4rigidity} regarding closed $4$-manifolds with $\sec>0$ and $\sec\geq0$.
-The first of these tools is explained in Subsection~\ref{subsec:Bochner}, so we proceed to briefly discussing the second, see~\cite{ThorpeJDG,Thorpe72,singerthorpe,Zoltek79} for details.
+In this section, we combine the Bochner technique and the \emph{Finsler--Thorpe trick} to prove Theorems~\ref{mainthm:dim4} and \ref{mainthm:dim4rigidity} regarding closed $4$-manifolds with $\sec>0$ and $\sec\geq0$.
+The first of these tools is explained in Subsection~\ref{subsec:Bochner}, so we proceed to briefly discussing the second, see~\cite{BKM,strongpos,ThorpeJDG,Thorpe72,singerthorpe,Zoltek79} for details.

 Recall that the (oriented) Grassmannian $\Gr(\R^n)$ of $2$-planes in $\R^n$ is the quadratic subvariety of the unit sphere in $\wedge^2\R^n$ given by the Pl\"ucker relations $\alpha\wedge\alpha=0$, which characterize decomposable elements $\alpha\in\wedge^2\R^n$.
 In this context, the sectional curvature function $\sec_R\colon\Gr(\R^n)\to\R$ of a modified algebraic curvature operator $R\in\Sym^2(\wedge^2\R^n)$ is simply the restriction of the quadratic form associated to $R$: